Luciferau/Face-recognition/README.md

 The MFC main interface design.(You can change it to your favorite interface).

-The openCV you can download at the opencv official website.
+The openCV you can download at the opencv official website.You also can leave me a message.

-You also can add the Face detection，I've written  thhis before,it also in my github.
+You also can add the Face detection，I've written  this before,it also in my github.
 If you like you can download it.

 If you cannot wait to acheving this progaram .